-For the purposes of accountability reporting, the accountability percentile will be calculated only at the school level, for the all students group; it will not be calculated at the district level.
+For the purposes of accountability reporting, the accountability percentile is calculated only at the school level, for the all students group; it is not calculated at the district level.

-In the first year of reporting, the accountability percentile will be based only on data from 2018.
-However, after the first year of reporting, the accountability percentile will be based on multiple years of data.
+In the calculation of the 2019 accountability percentile, DESE uses two years of data (e.g., 2018 and 2019).
+Data from each year is weighted in the overall percentile calculation, placing more weight on data from the most recent year (e.g., 40 percent for 2018 and 60 percent for 2019).

 Criterion-Referenced Component

 The criterion-referenced component measures a district’s or school’s progress towards improvement targets.
-In the new accountability system, DESE will use data from all students in the district or school and the lowest performing students in the district or school to determine overall progress towards targets.
+In the accountability system, DESE uses data from all students in the district or school and the lowest performing students in the district or school to determine overall progress towards targets.

 Lowest Performing Students Group

-In an effort to control for student transiency, DESE intends to measure the performance of each district’s and school’s lowest performing students who have been enrolled for multiple years.
-Districts and schools will still be responsible for the annual performance of all students, as aggregate and subgroup results will include all students enrolled in the school since the beginning of the school year.
-However, results for the lowest performing students group will include only those students who have been enrolled in the same school for two consecutive years.
+In an effort to control for student transiency, DESE measures the performance of each district’s and school’s lowest performing students who have been enrolled for multiple years.
+Districts and schools are still responsible for the annual performance of all students, as aggregate and subgroup results include all students enrolled in the school since the beginning of the school year.
+However, results for the lowest performing students group include only those students who have been enrolled in the same district or school for two consecutive years.

-If a district or school does not have test results for enough students to establish a reportable lowest performing students group, the district’s or school’s accountability determination will be based on the performance of all students.
+If a district or school does not have test results for enough students to establish a reportable lowest performing students group, the district’s or school’s accountability determination is based on the performance of all students.

 Target-Setting

-For each district or school as a whole and for the lowest performing students group, improvement targets will be set for each of the accountability indicators as shown in the table below.
+For each district or school as a whole and for the lowest performing students group, improvement targets are set for each of the accountability indicators as shown in the table below.